MicrosoftDocs/cpp-docs.it-it/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Osservazioni

-Le funzioni membro restituiscono la dimensione del numero di bucket *nbucket*.
+Le funzioni membro restituiscono le dimensioni del bucket numero *nbucket*.

 ### <a name="example"></a>Esempio